Data Centers in Maryland

 Power Analysis

-Average Cost Of Power: Industrial electricity rates in Maryland typically range from $0.09 to $0.11 per kWh, as of September 2025.
-This competitive pricing structure makes large-scale deployments financially viable, particularly when combined with state tax incentives.
-The state's power mix is dominated by natural gas (~60%) and nuclear (~30%).
+Average Cost Of Power: Industrial electricity rates in Maryland typically range from $0.11 to $0.13 per kWh, as of September 2025.
+These competitive rates, when combined with tax incentives, can significantly lower total operational costs compared to other major markets.

 Market Access, Business & Tax Climate